In 1998 Aija Žigure was appointed President of the CSB. Under her leadership Statistics Latvia prepared to join the European Statistical System.

 Aija Žigure is a board member of the Latvian Statistical Association.
 She has written several publications and scientific papers on statistical issues.
 She has shared her experience and knowledge with statisticians from developing countries and the CIS on restructuring the Latvian Statistical System according to the requirements of the European Statistical System.

-The mission of the CSB is to provide domestic and foreign data users with timely, precise, complete, comprehensible and internationally comparable statistical information on the economic, demographical, social and environmental phenomena and processes using up to date information technology solutions and best practices in the sector.
+The main objective (mission) of the CSB is to provide domestic and foreign data users with timely, precise, complete, comprehensible and internationally comparable statistical information on the economic, demographic, social and environmental phenomena and processes, using contemporary solutions of information technologies and best practices in the field.

-The CSB is the main coordinator of statistical processes and producer of statistical information in Latvia.
-The quality of information produced by the CSB corresponds to the standards of the European Statistics Code of Practice.
-The CSB data collection, processing and dissemination principles are appropriately documented, correspond entirely to the international examples of best practice, and are publicly available.
+CSB is the main coordinator of statistical processes and producer of the statistical information in Latvia.
+The quality of information produced by the CSB corresponds to standards of the European Statistics Code of Practice.
+CSB data collection, processing and dissemination principles are appropriately documented, publicly available and entirely correspond to the international examples of best practice.

-During the process of data preparation the CSB applies data collection approaches, alternative data sources, data processing methods and mathematical models, which enable the reduction of the burden on respondents in the preparation of reports.
+Within the process of data compilation the CSB applies data collection tools, alternative data sources, data processing methods and mathematical models, which enable the reduction of respondent burden.

-Methods convenient for users are applied for dissemination of statistical data – the Web has become the primary form of data dissemination.
-The statistical data is supplemented with statements on the quality of the data.
+User – friendly methods are applied for dissemination of statistical data – Internet has become the primary dissemination channel.
+Statistical information is supplemented with the quality reports.

-CSB’s key functions – production of statistical information – are carried out by five departments and two independent divisions:
+CSB’s key functions – production of statistical information – are carried out by six departments and two independent divisions: